Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 experimental features.
 As of GNOME 46, features such as fractional scaling and variable refresh rates are still experimental features within GNOME.
-In order to still accommodate the features for GNOME users, ReSet has to check for the availability of these features not only within the monitor capabilities, but also within the GNOME configuration.
+In order to still accommodate the features for GNOME users, ReSet has to check for the availability of these features not only within the monitor capabilities but also within the GNOME configuration.
 GNOME stores its configuration within a custom binary blob file which stores key/value pairs.
 ReSet already uses GTK, which can also read DConf variables, meaning there is no additional dependency